Article written by

 Tetrahydrocannabiphorol (THCP).
-A particularly potent and psychoactive cannabinoid that has a high affinity for CB1 receptors.
+A particularly potent and psychoactive cannabinoid with a high affinity for CB1 receptors.
 THCP could be 30 times more powerful than THC but is not usually found in high concentrations.

 Tetrahydrocannabinol (THCB).
 Shows an affinity for both CB1 and CB2 receptors and may be a partial agonist of the CB1 receptor.
-THCB has a greater affinity for CB1 receptors than THC, so it is also potentially more psychoactive than THC.
+THCB has a greater affinity for CB1 receptors than THC, which is also potentially more psychoactive than THC.

 It is possible to utilize the above cannabinoids with THC to create a more significant psychoactive effect.
 Using the above in such a manner can reduce the amount of THC needed for psychoactive effects!
 Similarly, you can also use terpenes and cannabinoids to reduce THC’s psychoactive effects.

-CBD also produces a physiological effect, so it could be seen to be psychoactive, even if it’s not psychoactive in the traditional sense.
+CBD also produces a physiological effect, so it could be considered psychoactive, even if it’s not psychoactive in the traditional sense.
 CBD also buffers or “blocks” THC when used in equal or greater amounts.